-- Special education and other unit members who are required to conference regarding IEP's, planning for assessment & evaluation, and eligibility determination shall have a substitute provided to allow for such meetings to occur within the workday.
-If a unit member is willing to attend such a conference that can only be held outside of the workday such member shall be compensated at his/her hourly rate. - 2.
-It is the intention of the District to provide additional reasonable support for special education teachers when time constraints warrant special consideration.
-Members shall receive Special Consideration Compensation by following guidelines and submitting the form attached in Appendix C.
+1. Special education Unit members who are required to conference regarding IEP's, planning for assessment and evaluation, and eligibility determination shall have a substitute provided to allow for such meetings to occur within the workday.
+If a unit member is willing to attend such a conference that can only be held outside of the workday, such member shall be compensated at his/her hourly rate.

-This support must be preapproved and shall take the form of:
+A substitute request form This support must be preapproved by the building administrator and Executive Director of Student Services three (3) days before the date requested and shall take the form of:

-- paid additional hours at the regular rate (which may be as little as a few hours, and as much as several days), - extended school year,

-- substitute teachers to provide release time, and - other possible accommodations in line with the above.
+- paid additional hours at the regular rate (which may be as little as a few hours, and as much as several days), - extended school year, - · substitute teachers to provide release time, and - other possible accommodations in line with the above.

-The District shall provide appropriate application forms for teachers requesting such support and the approval of each request shall be based on need.
+The District shall provide the substitute request appropriate application forms for teachers unit members requesting such support and the approval of each request shall be based on need.
+(Please see Appendix C "SPED Substitute Request Form).

-If the application is denied at the building and department level, the employee may appeal the decision to the Executive Director of Human Resources.
+If the substitute request application is denied at the building and/or department level, then the unit member may appeal the decision to the Executive Director of Human Resources.